 Read also: Why Are Pies Round ?

-This also applies for pies that have a sort of mousse (dairy based), even pumpkin and pecan pies because they call for milk and eggs.
+This also applies to pies that have a sort of mousse (dairy based), even pumpkin and pecan pies because they call for milk and eggs.
 Any pie that is even remotely creamy and/or has butter, eggs, milk, cream in it is going in the fridge.

 They can sit on the counter until they cool down (about 2 hours) and then another 3-4, but make sure your room or kitchen isn’t too warm.
 Maybe open a window and cover the pie lightly.